Ironmen look to rebound from first loss

-Central Columbia coach Scott Dennis wanted one thing from last week’s game with Warrior Run.
+Central Columbia coach Scott Dennis wanted to see one thing in last week’s game against Warrior Run.

-“We just needed to be more physical as an offense,” Dennis said.

-Now on Friday night, Central Columbia gets another test up front as the Blue Jays visit Ironmen Stadium for a Heartland Athletic Conference-Division II match up with the Ironmen.
+Tonight, Central Columbia gets another test up front as the Blue Jays visit Ironmen Stadium for a Heartland Athletic Conference-Division II matchup with the Ironmen.

 It’s a Danville squad coming off its first loss, a 26-21 setback on the road against Loyalsock.